-There are many advantages and disadvantages of wind energy, most of which will be discussed in this article.
-We’ll take a look at the pros and cons of wind turbines to determine whether the controversy surrounding this clean and renewable energy technology is justified.
+There are many advantages and disadvantages of wind energy, most of which we will discuss in this article.
+We’ll take a look at the different pros and cons of wind turbines.
+This will help you to determine whether the controversy surrounding them is justified.

 Advantages of Wind Energy